commonhaus/commonhaus.github.io/site/about/index.md

 - **Encourage long-term thinking for sustained project impact**

     We advocate for forward-looking strategies that ensure projects are not just successful today but continue to thrive and evolve.
 Through succession planning, mentorship, and strategic guidance, we support projects in building a legacy that lasts.

-By embodying these principles, the Commonhaus Foundation aims to provide a nurturing home for open-source projects, where innovation is celebrated, collaboration is encouraged, and long-term success is achieved.

 ## Our Mission